democratising-ai/democratising-ai.github.io/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please feel free to submit challenges or pull requests.

 ## Contact

-For questions or collaboration opportunities, please reach out through the About page or GitHub issues.
+For questions or collaboration opportunities, please reach out through the About page or GitHub challenges.

 ---